CollinsU99/configure-ad/README.md

 - Setup Resources in Azure (DC-1 VM and Client-1 VM)
 - Set DC-1 NIC private IP from dynamic to static
 - Log into Client-1 VM via Remote Desktop and ping DC-1's IP address
+- Log into DC-1 VM via Remote Desktop and allow ICMP traffic
 - Ensure Connectivity between the client and Domain Controller
-- Install Active Directory
+- Install Active Directory on DC-1 (promote to Domain Controller)
-- Create an Admin and Normal User Account in AD
+- Reconnect to DC-1 as Domain Controller (mydomain.com\labuser)
+- CreatE OUS named _EMPLOYEES and _ADMINS
+- Create employee named jane doe (jane_admin)
+- Add jane_admin to the Domain Admins security group
+- Log out of DC-1 and log back in as "mydomain.com\jane_admin
 - Join Client-1 to your domain (mydomain.com)
 - Setup Remote Desktop for non-administrative users on Client-1
 - Create a bunch of additional users and attempt to log into client-1 with one of the users